kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 **Reflection**

 Due to the current situation surrounding the virus, there are various issues surrounding the case study during Design Thinking.
-We came together as a group and had a group discussion to discuss the surrounding issues and how we would overcome them.
+We had a group discussion surrounding the issues and how we would overcome them.
+This includes reduced face-to-face communication, unable to interview real actors and gain data...
+We overcame this through the internet and utilising different social networking software, assumptions on the case study and using design thinking methodology to understand the stakeholders...

-We decided to use the customer, relation manager and travel company for our empathy maps as they were the major stakeholders surrounding the case study.
+We originally decided to use the customer, relation manager and travel company for our empathy maps as they were the major stakeholders surrounding the case study.
+However, with further consultation with the tutor, we split the customer into two and utilised inbound called customer, outbound calling customers and the relationship manager for our empathy maps as they posed more in-depth discussion and analysis.

 With the POV statements, it was found that every stakeholder involved is affected by the current operation of the call management centre.
 It was more difficult for employees to do their job and drove customers away to competing company's primarily due to the long wait times and misunderstanding between RM and customer.